ARTICLE I Name and Governing Authority

 Officers, chairs and employees of AEIRS shall be indemnified for liability incurred in connection with the defense of any action in which they are made a party to by reason of serving in an elected or appointed capacity.
 No one shall be indemnified when adjudged liable for negligence or misconduct in the performance of duty.

-In the event of dissolution of AEIRS all of its assets remaining after payment of its obligations shall be distributed to and among such corporations, foundations, or other organization organized and operated exclusively for scientific, charitable or educational purposes consistent with those of the AEIRS determined by the Board of Directors).
+In the event of dissolution of AEIRS, all its assets remaining after payment of its obligations shall be distributed to and among such corporations, foundations, or other organizations organized and operated exclusively for scientific, charitable or educational purposes consistent with those of the AEIRS as determined by the Board of Directors.